Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 We also considered two definitions:
 - **Clinical definition**: Defined according to Fabbri et al 2021 (https://pubmed.ncbi.nlm.nih.gov/33753889/).
 Individuals were required to have a prescription overlap of at least 30 days with an antidepressant.
 This definition is very strict but is closest to approximating the guidelines for antipsychotic augmentation in depression.
 - **Real-world definition**: In this case, we require a single prescription for one of these antidepressant to be considered as augmentation.
 Although the clinical guidelines definition is ideal, we recognise that many individuals may frequently change antidepressants and/or require rapid antipsychotic augmentation if they have very severe depression.

+## Hospitalisation for depression
+Hospitalisation for depression was considered as receiving and ICD-10 code for depression (F32 - F33).
+We considered two definitions to reflect recording in secondary care hospitalisation records:

+- **Primary hospitalisation**: Primary hospitalisation was considered as a listing where the primary cause of hospitalisation was depression.
+These are the most "clean-cut" hospitalisation cases.
+- **Secondary hospitalisation**: Secondary hospitalisation was considered as receiving a non-primary hospitalisation code for depression.
+We find this phenotype might be interesting, as there might be specific causes for listing of depression during admitted patient care.